-15.2 Wireframe Construction
+15.3 Wireframe Construction

 Wireframes were constructed for two portions of the Flame Vein offset along the Mill Fault in the geology model for the Flame & Moth prospect.
 The Flame Vein in the hangingwall of the Mill Fault was termed the Lightning Zone while the portion in the footwall of the Mill Fault was termed the Christal Zone (Figures 15.1 and 15.2).
-SRK reviewed and validated the wireframes before resource estimation.
-SRK concluded that the wireframes of the Flame & Moth deposit were fair representations of the mineralized veins and acceptable for resource estimation.
+GeoStrat reviewed and validated the wireframes before resource estimation.
+GeoStrat concluded that the wireframes of the Flame & Moth deposit were fair representations of the mineralized veins and acceptable for resource estimation.
 The wireframes for resource modelling were constructed using Mintec's MineSight 3D software.
 All points of construction on the Flame Vein are from Alexco diamond drilling.
 Individual points were constructed on the hangingwall and footwall of each drill hole vein/structure intercept.
 These points were chosen based on the fault/vein structure where in most cases, the hangingwall and footwall contacts are clear and the mineralization is contained within a well-defined structure.

-The Flame & Moth Vein has a strike of between 025° and 027° and a dip of between 62° and 66° to the southeast.
+The Flame & Moth Vein has a strike of between $025^{\circ}$ and $027^{\circ}$ and a dip of between $62^{\circ}$ and $66^{\circ}$ to the southeast.

-Figure 15.1: Long section of Flame & Moth wireframes looking north-northwest
+Figure 15.1: Oblique view of Flame & Moth wireframes looking north-northwest

-Figure 15.2: Long section of Flame & Moth wireframes looking south-southeast
+Figure 15.2: Oblique view of Flame & Moth wireframes looking south-southeast

-15.3 Database
+15.4 Database

-The Flame & Moth drill hole database comprises descriptive information and assay grades from exploration drilling carried out by Alexco from 2010 through 2011.
-The database was provided to SRK as an Excel format spreadsheet and contains 38 diamond drill holes (Table 15.1) used in the resource estimation (Table 15.2).
+The Flame & Moth drill hole database comprises descriptive information and assay grades from exploration drilling carried out by Alexco from 2010 through 2012.
+The database was provided to Geostrat as an Excel format spreadsheet and contains 104 diamond drill holes (Table 15.2) drilled in the Flame & Moth area, of which 89 were used in the geological modelling in the resource area with 84 intercepts used in the resource estimation (Table 15.3).